-On July 16, 2012, the DOE notified our Lincoln, RI campus that an on-site Program Review was scheduled to begin on August 6, 2012.
+On July 16, 2012, the DOE notified our Lincoln, Rhode Island campus that an on-site Program Review was scheduled to begin on August 6, 2012.
 The Program Review assessed the institution's administration of Title IV, HEA Programs in which the campus participated for the 2010-2011 and 2011-2012 award years.
-The Lincoln, RI, campus has not yet received the Program Review Determination Letter from the DOE.
+On October 31, 2013, the DOE issued an Expedited Final Program Review Determination Letter that notified the Lincoln, Rhode Island campus of its decision to close the program review without any findings or monetary liabilities.

-On January 3, 2013, the DOE notified our New Britain, CT campus that an on-site Program Review was scheduled to begin on January 28, 2013.
+On January 3, 2013, the DOE notified our New Britain, Connecticut campus that an on-site Program Review was scheduled to begin on January 28, 2013.
 The Program Review assessed the institution's administration of Title IV, HEA Programs in which the campus participated for the 2011-2012 and 2012-2103 award years.
-The New Britain, CT, campus has not yet received the Program Review Determination Letter from the DOE.
+The New Britain, Connecticut, campus has not yet received the Program Review Determination Letter from the DOE.

-On January 7, 2013, the DOE notified our Columbia, MD campus that an on-site Program Review was scheduled to begin on March 4, 2013.
+On January 7, 2013, the DOE notified our Columbia, Maryland campus that an on-site Program Review was scheduled to begin on March 4, 2013.
 The Program Review assessed the institution's administration of Title IV, HEA Programs in which the campus participated for the 2011-2012 and 2012-13 award years.